The Role of Reflectors in Sensor Technology

 Regular reflection occurs on mirror-smooth and shiny surfaces.
 The incident light beam is reflected according to the reflection law (angle of incidence corresponds to the angle of reflection).

 With retro-reflection , the light beam is reflected back in the direction it came from.
-This type of reflection is typically used for retro-reflex sensors and in combination with transit time sensors.
+This type of reflection is typically used for retro-reflex sensors and in combination with time-of-flight sensors.

 How a Retro-Reflector Works